-Founded in 2016 by Jessica Gaynelle Moss, The Roll Up CLT is a neighborhood-embedded artist residency program that invites Black artists from outside of the state to collaborate with North Carolina-based artists and arts organizations.
+Founded in 2016 by Jessica Gaynelle Moss, The Roll Up CLT is an artist residency program for Black contemporary artists practicing across disciplines.

-Each year, The Roll Up CLT invites an artist of any discipline to stay for six months to one year.
-Artists are provided with housing, space to produce and exhibit work, an unrestricted honorarium, transportation stipend, food and meal stipend, and a supply and material budget.
-While in residence, artists are supported with opportunities to develop programming in partnership with other organizations and are encouraged to collaborate with our community of local artists and neighbors.
+Each year, The Roll Up CLT invites an artist to stay for a duration that is agreed upon by both parties.
+Artists are provided with free housing, space to produce and exhibit work, an unrestricted honorarium, transportation stipend, food and meal stipend, and material budget.
+While in residence, artists are supported with opportunities to develop programming in partnership with other organizations and are encouraged to collaborate with local artists and neighbors.

-An extension of the residency is a Fellowship program and Internship component that support two Charlotte-based emergent artists/arts administrators under the age of 25 with compensation, mentorship, professional credentials and the practical experience necessary to establish a career in the field.
+An extension of the residency is a Fellowship program and Internship component that support two emergent artists/arts administrators with compensation, mentorship, professional credentials and the practical experience necessary to establish a career in the arts.

 The Roll Up CLT is committed to collaborating with Black artists through every step of our process.
 Our Advisory Board consists of all Black women including, arts nonprofit CrownKeepers' Director Davita Galloway, The North Carolina Poet Laureate Jaki Shelton Green and The L’Louise Arts Foundation Founder La Keisha Leek.

 You can support this project by donating H E R E .